Voter Registration & Elections

 When can I vote?

 Besides Election Day, Bangor voters can vote early by absentee ballot .
-Applications for an absentee ballot are now available.
+Applications for an absentee ballot will be available three months prior to the election.
 Absentee ballots will be available 30 days prior to Election Day.

 Election Day voting is held at the Cross Insurance Center, 515 Main Street.
 Polls are open from 7:00 AM to 8:00 PM.